pupil-labs/pupil/docs/dependencies-macos.md

 **NOTE:** Installing **pyglui** might fail on newer versions of **macOS** due to missing OpenGL headers.
 In this case, you need to install Xcode which comes with the required header files.

-## Continue Installation
+## Next Steps

 That's it!
-You are done!
-Continue to follow the rest of the instructions on the [project main page](../README.md).
+You're done installing dependencies!

+Now, you should be able to run Pupil from source.
+Follow the remaining instructions in the [README](../README.md).